-Let's look first at changes to a released OpenStack version (the graph and the text uses the Grizzly release for this):
+Let's look first at changes to a released OpenStack version (the graph and the text uses the Liberty release for this):

-OpenStack is developed on github.com and once a check-in to Folsom branches occurs, the daily Jenkins trackupstream job checks out the changes, creates a new tar ball, builds and installs the package and if that is successful, submits it to an OBS staging project.
+OpenStack is developed on git.openstack.org and once a check-in to Liberty branches occurs, the daily Jenkins trackupstream job checks out the changes, creates a new tar ball, builds and installs the package and if that is successful, submits it to an OBS staging project.

-Once all packages and its dependencies are built, Jenkins runs test jobs (e.g. functional tests: cloud-cleanvm and the upstream OpenStack unit tests for each component).
+Once all packages and its dependencies are built, Jenkins runs test jobs (e.g. functional tests: cloud-cleanvm.
 If the new package passes these tests, the package is automatically pushed from the OBS staging project (e.g.

-The openSUSE distributions always ships the latest stable OpenStack release (Folsom at the time of writing).
+The openSUSE distributions always ships the latest stable OpenStack clients release (Newton at the time of writing).
 The package submission workflow for openSUSE is decoupled from regular OpenStack packaging work.
 To facilitate the

 openSUSE:Factory development model, packages are prepared in the